Why Blend In When You Were Meant To Stand Out?

 Various rumors began to spread throughout the campus that this new sorority was a racist group that only wanted people of color.
 They thought it was creating a type of segregation in the Cornell Greek community.
 To clear any doubts or rumors surrounding BETA, the nine girls continued to educate the Cornell community by having informational meetings to clarify any concerns or questions that individuals had throughout the year.
 BETA looked for those who upheld the principles and stood for Virtue, Multiculturalism, and Individualism.

 In Spring 2012, Beta Psi Eta initiated in their first pledge class since announcing themselves to the Cornell community.
 These eight ladies were Angelica Hall ’15, Chanté Lemon ’14, Claudia Gonzalez ’14, C’niphia Jones ’14, Emily Kipper ’13, Leticia Valencia ’15, Samantha Sparrow ’14, and Taylor Reed ’14.
 Unfortunately, Claudia Gonzalez ’14, Emily Kipper ’13, and Samantha Sparrow ’14 later decided to deactivate due to personal reasons.

-Finally on Thursday, May 24th, 2012, the 14 ladies of Beta Psi Eta went up for their first try at a charter.
+Finally on Thursday, May 24th, 2012, the 14 Sisters of Beta Psi Eta went up for their first try at a charter.
 There were 9 of the 13 Greek Groups eligible to vote.
-The sisterhood received the votes needed!
+The Sisterhood received the votes needed!
 It seemed surreal that Beta Psi Eta was finally official.
-The ladies of Beta Psi Eta knew they had just made history at Cornell College.
+The Sisters of Beta Psi Eta knew they had just made history at Cornell College.
 Their legacy would live on for years to come.